Q: Was he called Andrej Jelík?

 The author of the 1779 story, as well as of the other anonymous articles in the magazine, was most likely its editor and publisher Anton Ferdinand von Geißau.
 It was presumably based on oral narration by an Andreas Jelky.
 The brief story was republished in separate pamphlets in Vienna and Prague in the same year and translated to Hungarian in 1784 with the name rendered as Jelky András.

 Summaries of Geißau's article, mostly based on other summaries as time went by, showed up occasionally in periodicals and books for the next hundred years, when the journalist Ludwig Hevesi undertook to enlarge on its circulating themes.
-With no background research (his source was the Hungarian translation and three more recent summaries of the same story), but with his own substantial additions and fictionalization, he published his 300-page novel in Hungarian in 1872 and in German in 1875.
-It has since been reissued numerous times and popular culture adopted it as the experiences of the real-life person born in Baja.
+With no background research (his source was the Hungarian translation and three more recent summaries of the same story), but with the substantial addition of his own fabulations and fictionalization, he published his 300-page novel in Hungarian in 1872 and in German in 1875.
+It has since been reissued numerous times and popular culture absorbed it as if it were experiences of the real-life person born in Baja.

 Andrew Anselm Nepomuk Jilka